Jack-alope/DU-Classical-Site/README.md

 A website for the Trinty College Dublin Classical Society.
 Built with Hugo by [Jack F. Murphy](https://jack.engineering) and editable by members of the society via [netlify CMS](https://www.netlifycms.org).

+If you are a member of the society and having any trouble updating information please email jack@mrph.dev or open an issue on this repo.

 ---
 The theme will be detached from the content at a later date and available for open source use.